techmyth/techmyth.github.io/content/posts/vsphere-diag-tool.en.md

 This time I am going to show you how to use the `vSphere Diagnostic Tool`, this tool is used to perform diagnostic checks on the VMware vCenter Server Appliance.
 This tool consists of a python script that executes diagnostic commands to validate the health status of the vCenter service.

-#### Note: As a minimum requirement it is required to have a version of vCenter Server 6.5 or higher.
+#### Note: As a minimum requirement it is required to have a version of vCenter Server 6.5 or higher

 This tool performs the following validations: